felladrin/windows-timelapse-toolkit/README.md

 Done.
 Next time you restart your computer, the screenshoter will be started automatically.
 It's useful for those who want to keep a videolog of their actions on Windows along the day.

-## TODO

-Some features for next releases:

-- Release packages for both Windows 32-bit and 64-bit (Currently there's only for 32-bit)
-- Include option to add soundtrack to the timelapse video (ffmpeg can do this)
-- Add config option to allow deleting the screenshot sessions folders after compiling the videos